 Click here to view step-by-step instructions for accessing and using the Forum.

-The ACSP Forum utilizes a set of basic Netiquette Guidelines to promote a welcoming and productive opportunity for all to engage.
-The Forum offers a “Report” function to flag posts that Forum members identify as inconsistent with the Netiquette Guidelines.
-The ACSP Special Committee on Communication will review all reported posts and determine next steps.
+UNIVerse utilizes a set of basic Netiquette Guidelines to promote a welcoming and productive opportunity for all to engage.
+UNIVerse offers a “Report” function to flag posts that users identify as inconsistent with the Netiquette Guidelines.
+The ACSP Special Committee on Communications will review all reported posts and determine next steps.